 These three sites should be visited on the same day as they're in the same area and covered by one ticket price.
 To avoid the frustratingly long lines at the Colosseum, buy your combo ticket at the Palatine Hill ticket office (probably the shortest line) on Via di S. Gregorio 30.
 You can then choose to visit the sites in any order you wish.
 As many visitors only want to see the Colosseum, having a ticket in hand will allow you, after a brief security check, to skip the long ticket queue and go to the shorter one (to the left of the long line).
 Quicker entry is also an option with the Roma Pass or Archaeological Card.

-Your ticket is good for two days but PLEASE NOTE: the Palatine and Forum are considered ONE SITE, even though they are separate, so you cannot split your visits to these two; they must both be done on the SAME DAY.
-It is possible however to do these two on one day and the Colosseum on the next (or vice versa) you wish to explore the 3 sites over two days.
+Your ticket is good for two days but PLEASE NOTE: the Palatine and Forum are considered ONE SITE even though they are separate so you cannot split your visits to these two; they must both be done on the SAME DAY.
+It is possible, however, to do these two on one day and the Colosseum on the next (or vice versa) if you wish to explore the 3 sites over two days.

-Bring water and sunscreen and wear the most sturdy, comfortable shoes you own as you'll be covering a lot of uneven ground and climbing steps.
-We did the Palatine first, then the Forums and then the Colosseum as the latter afforded a little shade during the hottest part of the afternoon.
+Bring water and sunscreen, and wear the most sturdy, comfortable shoes you own as you'll be covering a lot of uneven ground and climbing steps.
+We did the Palatine first then the Forums followed by the Colosseum as the latter afforded a little shade during the hottest part of the afternoon.

 Finish up the day by limping up the street to my favorite little outdoor bar in Parco Colle Oppio for a sit-down and an adult beverage.

 See the website for hours, ticket and tour prices, and other good stuff to know: